How To Automate Your Twitter Account | 3 Easy Steps

 Simply put, everything that is repetitive in nature and that does not need the human touch.
 A great starting point is to assess your Twitter content and decide – automate or not.

-This list may give you an idea of content that I feel warrants automation:
+This following items may give you an idea of content that I feel warrants automation:

 Without a doubt, everything in the above list is automatable (if there is such a word 🙂 ).
 Once you automate, you will become more efficient, and will have more time to focus your energies where they count best.